 As we’ve previously noted, your storage space is finite, and as such, you should look to pack your unit as efficiently as possible.
 Subsequently, you might want to consider donating or selling any of your unnecessary items.
 That cumbersome tv you were never able to use, or that sagging floral print sofa in the corner?
 Consider listing these items for sale on your campus’ message board, or you can place them on a local area marketplace.
 Sure, you might not make much from these items, but remember – your goal is to free up misused space in your storage unit.

-Alternatively, if selling your items seems like too much work, you can donate your items to a local church or thrift store, or simply leave them with some friends over your summer break.
+Alternatively, if selling your items seems like too much work, you can donate your items to a local church or thrift store, or simply leave them with some friends over your break.
 Avoid packing any items you’ll have no need of when you come back from break.

 Make the most of your storage unit – organize your layout to avoid hassle when unpacking later.
 Indeed, some renters find it helpful creating an overhead map of their storage unit’s layout.
 Additionally, be sure to utilize a spreadsheet to keep track of all items loaded into your unit.
 Boxes and storage bins should be labeled, and make sure to utilize your storage unit’s “vertical space” – place larger boxes and storage bins on your floor, and stack smaller and more lightly packed boxes on top.
 Boxes containing textbooks, seasonal clothing, and similar items can be stored close to your storage unit’s entrance for easy accessibility.